rails/rails/guides/source/en/association_basics.md

 #### Options for `has_and_belongs_to_many`

 While Rails uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the `has_and_belongs_to_many` association reference.
 Such customizations can easily be accomplished by passing options when you create the association.
-For example, this assocation uses two such options:
+For example, this association uses two such options:

 ```ruby
 class Parts < ActiveRecord::Base